This Bacon Cheeseburger Casserole is made low carb secretly using cauliflower as the base and no one will know!

-- Add the ground turkey and oil to the same skillet and cook until browned.
+- Add the ground beef to the same skillet and cook until browned.

 - Add the onion powder, oregano, garlic powder, salt, pepper and mix well.

-- Remove the turkey with a slotted spoon and transfer to a bowl.
+- Remove the beef with a slotted spoon and transfer to a bowl.

 - Preheat oven to 350 degrees F.